paulieDOTjs/service-apollo-template/README.md

 ## usage

-This is a template to build a GraphQL service that can be added to an Apollo Federation Gateway like the one created by the anh-domain-api team (found here: https://git.cglcloud.com/anh-domain-api/cda).
+This is a template to build a GraphQL service that can be added to an Apollo Federation Gateway.

 ## make it your own

-First search the application for TEAM_NAME_GOES_HERE and replace it with your team name and APP_NAME_GOES_HERE and replace it with your application name.

 For the most part all development work will then take place inside the /src/api/schema folder.
 Here you will define the GraphQL types and the corresponding resolvers to persist that data.